1 / 1

 In Denver, you are never far from nature: Denver has the nation's largest city park system.
 In City Park, you'll find the massive Denver Museum of Nature & Science, as well as the 80-acre Denver Zoo.
 Meanwhile, Denver Botanic Gardens is an oasis in the city, with 24 acres of living flora.

 A sports fan's dream city: Denver offers six professional sports teams!
-With five sports stadiums, Denver offers MLB baseball with the Colorado Rockies; NFL football with the Denver Broncos; NHL hockey with the Colorado Avalanche; NBA basketball with the Denver Nuggets; MLS with the Colorado Rapids; and NLL lacrosse with the Colorado Mammoth.
+With five sports stadiums, Denver offers MLB baseball with the Colorado Rockies; NFL football with the Denver Broncos; NHL hockey with the 2022 Stanley Cup Champions Colorado Avalanche; NBA basketball with the Denver Nuggets; MLS with the Colorado Rapids; and NLL lacrosse with the Colorado Mammoth.

 Hit the links: Denver has 90 golf courses that remain open all year long and have been played as often as 30 days in January.

-A two-wheel town: Denver boasts 85 miles of bike trails, all part of the largest city park system in the nation.
+A two-wheel town: Denver boasts 196 miles of on-street bike lanes that connect with one of the largest city park system in the nation.

 Wide-open spaces: Half of Colorado is public land open to all forms of recreation in more than two dozen national parks, monuments and forests.